Ezrill-Lin/CoupletParallelismDL/README.md

 ### Weighted Average Scoring
 The parallelism score is computed as a **weighted average** of the outputs from the above models.
 We optimized the weights using **Root Mean Square Error (RMSE)** to align model predictions with human-assigned scores.

+### Comparison with Human Ratings
+By designing a questionaire with 8 selected couplets, we collected parallelism scores from human participants to make comparison with our model output to check whether our model imitate human perception

 ## 📊 Dataset
 - **Couplets Dataset**:
   - Cleaned dataset of ~350,000 7-character couplets.